Be sure to also read the special Red Tide Bulletin: Spring 2020

 Santa Monica Pier shore station is supported by SCCOOS PI Rebecca Shipe at UCLA.

-Three water samples were collected at Newport Pier in February.
+Three water samples were collected at Newport Beach Pier in February.
 Pseudo-nitzschia "delicatissima" and Pseudo-nitzschia "seriata" were detected above bloom threshold values on every occasion (Feb 8, 15, 22).
-Alexandrium spp. was not detected and domoic acid results are not yet available.
+Alexandrium spp. were not detected and domoic acid results are not yet available.

 Please note, starting in July 2019, CDPH moved to only reporting Pseudo-nitzschia of the seriata complex and not all Pseudo-nitzschia spp. as previously provided.

 From 1-28 February 2021, water samples were collected by volunteers and sent to the California Department of Public Health (CDPH) for analysis.
 Pseudo-nitzschia 'seriata' group was detected in 51 of the 84 samples.
 Pseudo-nitzschia 'seriata' was detected at "Common" density levels (using CDPH relative abundance index) on 6 occasions: Feb 10 (Goleta Pier 12% composition and Port San Luis 12% composition), Feb 15 (Santa Monica Pier 12%), Feb 21 (Santa Cruz Wharf 10%), Feb 24 (Santa Cruz Wharf 10%), and Feb 26 (Palos Verdes 10%).
 Alexandrium spp. were detected in 12 of the 84 samples in Feb.
 Of the 12 samples, all were at the "Rare" density level except for 2 at the "Present" level.
 Those 2 were found at Drakes Bay on Feb 9 (1.5%) and Santa Barbara Channel on Feb 22 (6%).